Mag Mell, the Fields of Happiness

 The realm also reflects the Daghdha’s aspect as a deity of knowledge and wisdom.
 There are quiet glens and peaceful lakes where one can sit and reflect or engage in deep, philosophical discussions.
 The Daghdha himself is known for his wisdom as much as his merriment, and he often imparts his insights to those who seek them, usually in a way that’s as entertaining as it is enlightening.

-In Mag Mell, every path is an adventure, every grove holds a secret, and every stream whispers a riddle.
-It’s a place that embodies the very essence of the fey – wild, whimsical, and wonderfully strange.
-In this realm, laughter is the coin of the realm, and a good sense of humour is the best defence against the fey’s tricks.
-It’s a corner of the multiverse where joy and jest go hand in hand, under the watchful, twinkling eye of the Daghdha.
+In Mag Mell, every pathway leads to a potential adventure, every grove holds a secret, and every stream whispers a riddle.
+It’s a place that embodies the essence of the fey—wild, whimsical, and wonderfully strange.
+Laughter is the coin of the realm, and a good sense of humour is the best defence against the fey’s tricks.

 Mag Mell contains several burgs and sites of interest to planewalkers: